-So I decided to try a quinoa stuffing (or quinoa dressing as some call it).
+So I decided to try a vegetable stuffing (or dressing as some call it) with quinoa instead of bread.
 It turned out great!
 I loaded it with vegetables, including diced sweet potatoes, so it’s really healthy and filling enough to be served as a main dish for a vegetarian (like my daughter, the other kook).

 I will definitely be making this quinoa stuffing again.
 There are many variations you could try – I’ve listed a few below.

 - Use butternut squash instead of sweet potato

 - 1-2 cups chopped mushrooms

 - diced fresh apple or mango – add just before serving

 - chopped canned water chestnuts for some crunch